moonshot-nagayama-pj/public-documents/timing-regimes/timing-regimes-in-quantum-networks.md

 ## A.2.
 Polarization

-We now consider the case when he input photons differ in their polrization degree of photons.
+We now consider the case when the input photons differ in their polrization degree of photons.
 The maximum probability of a coincidence detection is obtained for orthogonally polarized photons, for example when $j=H$ and $k=V$.
 The output state of the two photons is
 $$|\psi ^{\text{out}}\rangle _{ab} = \frac{1}{2} \left( |1;H\rangle_a |1;V\rangle_a + |1;V\rangle_a |1;H\rangle_b - |1;H\rangle_a |1;V\rangle_b - |1;H\rangle_b |1;V\rangle_b \right).$$